bparkhe/bparkhe.github.io/auto_bot.md

 ## Autonomous Bot for MIT Duckietown

 **Project description:** This project was aimed at recreating the self driving car systems in a miniature town and explore the problems faced by the sensing components on the road.
 To have a standard design and testing environment, this project was implemented within the specifications of the Duckietown Project which was initiated by Massachusetts Institute of Technology.
-Due to this being a part of a faast paced course, least resistance methods to implement a working model were preferred.
+Due to this being a part of a fast paced course, least resistance methods to implement a working model were preferred.
 The basic elements that were used

 ### 1. Implementing Odometry using IR sensors